-Pre/Corequisite: P (RQ) SPAN-104 or placement This class will study the impact of female figures such as Our Lady of Guadalupe, Malitzin/Malinche and la soldadera have had in traditional Mexican culture and their unexpected transformation into 21st century Latina/o cultural and religious icons.
+Pre/Corequisite: P (RQ) SPAN-104 or placement and Program Director's approval

+This class will study the impact of female figures such as Our Lady of Guadalupe, Malitzin/Malinche and la soldadera have had in traditional Mexican culture and their unexpected transformation into 21st century Latina/o cultural and religious icons.
 Class discussion will be conducted in English.
 Students of SPAN 217 will read and write in Spanish.